emagiz/emdocs/mds/microlearning/intermediate-defining-your-message-structures-audit-emagiz-data-models.md

 ## 3. Audit the eMagiz Data model

-Knowing how changed what at eMagiz Data model level is crucial for proper control and management of these data models.
+Knowing how changed what at the eMagiz Data model level is crucial for proper control and management of these data models.

 If you want to audit any of these eMagiz data models (look at the history of changes made to the data model by whom) you can navigate to the Design phase of your project and open the specific data model.
 In the view that you will be presented with you will see a button on the bottom bar called History.